anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 | **Render Thread** | Issues GPU compute dispatches; populates `FNiagaraGPUInstanceCountManager` buffers |
 | **Async Compute Queue** | GPU Niagara simulation can overlap with other render thread work if async compute is enabled |

+> [!NOTE]
-> **Key insight:** CPU Niagara ticks via parallel tasks kicked from the game thread — so `stat Niagara` may *underreport* true cost if you're only looking at main-thread time.
-Check Unreal Insights task graph view to see worker thread load.
+> CPU Niagara ticks via parallel tasks kicked from the game thread — so `stat Niagara` may *underreport* true cost if you're only looking at main-thread time.
+Check the Unreal Insights Task Graph view to see worker thread load.

 The game thread and render thread must **sync** at the end of this stage to guarantee simulation results are ready before draw commands consume them.
 This sync point is a common source of frame stalls.